smurthys/smurthys.github.io/engagement/logistics.md

 I **cannot** part with my computer, provide my computer's password, or allow others to use my computer without my supervision.
 I also cannot install custom software or change security settings to complete any part of the engagement.
-However, I am happy to arrive early to check that my computer plays well with the host environment.
+However, I am happy to arrive early to check if my computer plays well with the host environment (and I will endeavor to convince it to play well).

-**Recording:** No audio or video recording of any part of my engagement without my prior explicit approval.
-Obviously, people do take pictures during presentation and generally throughout the engagement, but no pictures of slides and other material (projected or otherwise).
+**Recording:** No audio or video recording of any part of the engagement without my prior explicit approval.
+Obviously, people do take pictures during generally throughout the engagement, but no pictures of slides and other material (projected or otherwise).

 I do like seeing pictures and videos taken during the engagement.
 So, please feel free to share them (or links to them).